sagemath/trac_to_gh/Issue 5250.md

 # Issue 5250: But in multiplicative_generator function for Z/NZ

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5250

 Original creator: was